 The cheapest form of hosting, least configurable and most inflexible among the four hosting types.
-This works on the premise that a website with less traffic doesn’t consume as much of the server’s resources.
+This works because a website with less traffic doesn’t consume as much of the server’s resources.
 Knowing that, your website is coupled with another ten or hundred websites and they are all provided for by a single server with shared processing power, memory and disk space.

 Now this is acceptable for small websites with less traffic.
-But should the server your site loads from ever get overloaded then all the websites on it, including yours will slow down.
-In other words, you get a good host most of the time but if your site or other sites on the same server start getting too much traffic, the server will either slow down or crash.
-Generally, your host provider will ask you to upgrade your hosting plan, when your site is the reason that its shared server resources are at its limit.
+But should the server your site loads from ever get overloaded, all the websites on it, including yours, will slow down.
+In other words, you get a good host most of the time but if your site or other sites on the same server get too much traffic, the server will either slow down or crash.
+Generally, your host provider will ask you to upgrade your hosting plan, when your site is the reason its shared server resources are at its limit.

-Do not get fooled by unlimited disk space advertised by shared hosting services, this isn’t at all relevant.
-What you really need is enough RAM and CPU to enable your server to transfer your site’s data to its visitors quickly and with minimal response time.
-This will not happen, if your server is overloaded with requests from more visitors than it can handle.
+Do not get fooled by unlimited disk space advertised by shared hosting services; this isn’t at all relevant.
+You need enough RAM and CPU to enable your server to quickly transfer your site’s data to visitors and with minimal response time.
+If your server is overloaded with requests from more visitors than it can handle, this will not happen.

 Given that this is the cheapest, it is also a good place for beginners with little or no blogging experience to start.
 This is the best option for low traffic websites which aren’t optimized for monetization.
 Not an advisable choice, if you are creating a website intended for high traffic and commercial purposes.

 With a virtual private server, you aren’t given the complete resources of any one server.
 Instead, the said server is partitioned with your needs in mind.
 You are given a certain amount of disk space, memory and processing power.
-You are given root access and you can modify the performance related components of the server to suit your needs.
-This requires quite a bit of technical expertise and isn’t recommended for a newbie.
+You are given root access and can modify the server’s performance-related components to suit your needs.
+This requires a little technical expertise and isn’t recommended for a newbie.

-Your website will never slow down or become non responsive due to server overload, so long as you ensure that it has adequate server resources available to it.
+Your website will never slow down or become unresponsive due to server overload, so long as you ensure it has adequate server resources.

-That being said, it is the ideal option for an intermediate level blogger or developer looking to create a website made to measure for a specific purpose.
+An intermediate level blogger or developer looking to create a website made to measure for a specific purpose is the ideal option.

-A server is leased out to serve only your website.
-The server’s full memory, processing power and disk space are at your disposal.
-Your website will almost never slow down.
+A leased out server only serves a website.
+The server’s full memory, processing power and disk space are available.
+Your website will rarely slow down.

 Here’s the catch, they are generally very expensive.
-Such hosting is required only if your website receives extremely high traffic, so much so that it needs a server unto itself to function effectively.
+Such hosting is required only if your website receives extremely high traffic, so much so that it needs a server to function effectively.

 You do not need a dedicated server, only high traffic sites need dedicated servers.